One Piece (1999 TV series): Music

 Music soundtracks have been released that are based on songs that premiered in the series.
 Kohei Tanaka and Shiro Hamaguchi composed the score for One Piece.
 Various theme songs and character songs were released.

-The anime television series consists of 42 pieces of theme music: 24 opening themes and 18 ending themes.
+The anime television series consists of 51 pieces of theme music: 27 opening themes and 21 ending themes.
 As of episode 279, ending themes were omitted and, starting from episode 326 onwards, opening themes were extended from 110 seconds long to 150 seconds long.
-In episodes 1-206 of Funimation's English-language release of the series, the opening and ending themes were dubbed into English by various voice actors, before reverting to the Japanese versions from episodes 207 onwards and some openings were not licensed by Funimation's release at the time, which is also affected by all territories.
+In episodes 1–206 of Crunchyroll's English-language release of the series, the opening and ending themes were dubbed into English by various voice actors, before reverting to the Japanese versions from episodes 207 onwards, focusing on only insert songs that are sung by the characters instead, and some openings were not licensed by Crunchyroll's release at the time, which is also affected by all territories.
+Starting with episode 1071, the ending theme has been reinstated after 17 years.

 On August 11, 2019, it was announced that Sakuramen, a musical group will be collaborating with Kohei Tanaka to compose music for the anime's 20th season.